U.S. Route 52 in Ohio: Downtown Cincinnati to Portsmouth

 At this point, most of the remainder of US 52 in Ohio is part of the Ohio River Scenic Byway.

 US 52 and US 27 then turn eastward along Mehring Way.
 Both routes run along the north bank of the Ohio River, serving two stadiums (the Paul Brown Stadium and the Great American Ball Park).
 They also cross under the John A. Roebling Suspension Bridge.
 After that, US 27 turns west onto Pete Rose Way and then south on the Taylor–Southgate Bridge.
 US 52 proceeds eastward to continue running along the bank of the river.
 Then, up until the Cincinnati Municipal Airport Lunken Field, US 52 is sandwiched between US 50 up north and the river down south.
 After the airport, the route briefly runs concurrently again with I-275.

 US 52 then intersects several state routes in different locations.
 Between Ripley and the William H. Harsha Bridge, US 62 and US 68 run along with US 52.
 In downtown Aberdeen, US 52 intersects SR 41 and then the Simon Kenton Memorial Bridge.
-On its way towards Portsmith, the route intersects a few more state routes.
+On its way towards Portsmouth, the route intersects a few more state routes.
 As it gets close to Portsmouth, it becomes a short freeway, meeting SR 239 and SR 852/SR 73.
 After crossing the Scioto River, it enters downtown Portsmouth, ending the freeway.
 After that, it intersects US 23.